yracine/DSC-Integration-with-Arduino-Mega-Shield-RS-232/README.md

 Once you have the required files downloaded you can import them within the Arduino IDE.
 Go to the Sketch:Import Library;Add Library drop down menu.
 Once you have added the libraries, they will show up under Sketch:Add Library:Contributed as "Timer" and "SmartThingsMega".
 Be sure the Timer library is installed named as "Timer"

 You can connect the Arduino Mega to your computer via an USB cable, create a new sketch, paste the code from github into the Arduino IDE and then transfer it to the ArduinoMEGA

+Once you have finished transfering the code to the Arduino, you can remove the USB and power the Arduino using a 9V transformer.

 Setup of the Arduino Shield and Smartthings custom device type
 ---------------------------------------------------------------